Shweta735/dynamic_element_creation/README.md

    ### docker-compose -f docker-compose-db.yml -f docker-compose.yml up -d

    The above command will bring up the containers.
 You can check using docker ps command

+   If the application container is not up, run npm install.

    Run below command to stop the containers